Trust-Anchor-Group/TemplatePaymentService/README.md

 **Note 2**:  Once the Neuron(R) is restarted, the source for the files is taken from the new location.
 Any changes you make in the corresponding `ProgramData` subfolder will have no effect on what you see via the browser.

-**Note 3**: This file folder is only necessary on your developer machine, to give you real-time updates as you edit the files in your development folder.
+**Note 3**: This file folder is only necessary on your developer machine to give you real-time updates as you edit the files in your development folder.
 It is not necessary in a production environment, as the files are copied into the correct folders when the package is installed.